-A failure to diagnose cancer can lead to unnecessary suffering and the need for further treatment which may have been avoided if the cancer diagnosis had been made at an earlier stage.
+A failure to diagnose cancer can lead to unnecessary suffering and the need for further treatment, which could have been avoided if the cancer diagnosis had been identified at an earlier stage.

 Delays and misdiagnosis of cancer can occur in circumstances involving your GP or other healthcare professionals, for example, test results can be misinterpreted resulting in a misdiagnosis.